-Most first year students live in university accommodation, either in halls of residence or flats or houses owned and rented out by the university.
+Most first year students live in halls of residence or university owned flats or houses.
 When you are offered a place at university or college, you should be sent information about accommodation.
 If you don't receive anything, call the university's accommodation department.

 Halls of residence